-IMPORTANT NOTE: Generator inlet size DOES NOT dictate size of gas pipe to be used!
+IMPORTANT NOTE: Generator inlet size DOES NOT dictate the size of gas pipe to be used!

-For further information, see NFPA 54 for NG, or NFPA 58 or ICC IFGC for LP.
+For further information see NFPA 54 for NG, or NFPA 58 or ICC IFGC for LP.

-Measure distance from generator to fuel source on a low pressure gas system.
+Measure distance from generator to fuel source.

 IMPORTANT NOTE: Generator should be plumbed directly from the fuel source through an appropriately sized and correctly placed fuel pressure regulator, not off the end of an existing low pressure system.